 Why Pre-Graduate ELI?

-By participating in the pre-graduate ELI program you will receive the winning edge that will make your graduate experience a memorable and positive one.
+By participating in the pre-graduate ELI program, you will gain the winning edge that will make your graduate experience a memorable and positive one.
 Students will:

 - Proof of a minimum level of English proficiency, demonstrated by one of the following: